7 best AI voice agent platforms in 2026 (compared)

 Lindy is a seriously impressive no-code platform that feels like it was built for people who need to get things done.
 It can make and take calls, carry on a natural conversation to qualify leads, shoot off follow-up emails, and automatically update your other systems.
 It’s an all-in-one tool that just works out of the box.

-• Pros: The conversational flow is incredibly natural, and it can even search your internal documents mid-call to find answers.
+• Pros: The conversational flow is natural, and it can even search your internal documents mid-call to find answers.
 The built-in call summaries and Slack alerts are a huge time-saver.

 2. Vapi: best of the AI voice companies for developers